VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 The model can be run from the main `WBM_model.py` script. `WBM_settings.py` acts as a namelist and should be modified to run the model under different scenarios and forcings and to specify input data paths, `WBM_inicon.py` initiates constants in the model, `WBM_inigeom.py` imports shapefiles and geoinformation about Lake Victoria and the basin.

-All input data necessary to run the model is in `lakevic-eea-wbm/input_data` and `lakevic-eea-wbm/modified_data`, except for precipitation (see 'Data availability').
-The model takes as inputs:
+All input data necessary to run the model is in `lakevic-eea-wbm/input_data` and `lakevic-eea-wbm/modified_data`, except for precipitation (see 'Data availability'):
 1. Precipitation data, which should be remapped using the grid specifications in `mygrid.txt`.
-    - observational run: PERSIANN-CDR 1983-2020
-    - attribution runs: CMIP6 GCM output bias-adjusted within ISIMIP3b
 2. Evaporation data `input_data/evap`
 3. Information on soil classes, land use, basin and lake shapefiles `input_data/CN` and `input_data/shapefiles`
 4. Outflow